RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 of which resulted in tens of thousands of preventable American deaths).
 Even

-workers to their fate when the island fell on Christmas Day, 1941.
+and civilian workers to their fate when the island fell on Christmas Day, 1941.

 America was simply unwilling to risk its remaining fleetthough still substantial